Gov. Abbott charters plane to Chicago for migrants after city impounded bus from Texas

 More: 1 day after Gov. Greg Abbott signs SB4, El Paso County files legal challenge

-Abbott, under the auspices of his border initiative dubbed Operation Lone Star, has sent nearly 83,000 migrants to various cities around the country since April 2022, ostensibly to show political leaders there the burden unlawful immigration places on city and charitable resources.
-The cost per rider has been put at about $1,300, according to data provided by the Texas Department of Emergency Management.
+Abbott, under the auspices of his border initiative dubbed Operation Lone Star, has sent nearly 83,000 migrants to various cities around the country — including Los Angeles, New York and Washington — since April 2022, ostensibly to show political leaders there the burden unlawful immigration places on municipal and charitable resources.
+The cost per rider has been put at about $1,300, according to data provided by the Texas Division of Emergency Management.

-The migrants who voluntarily agree to be transported must show state officials documentation from the U.S. Department of Homeland Security that they've been processed and cleared by federal immigration authorities to remain legally in the United States, at least temporarily, according to Abbott's office.
+The migrants who voluntarily agree to be transported must show state officials documentation from the U.S. Homeland Security Department that they've been processed and cleared by federal immigration authorities to remain legally in the United States, at least temporarily, according to Abbott's office.
+None of the migrants being bused out of Texas are believed to be in the country illegally.

 Sanctuary city Chicago started obstructing and targeting our busing mission.